fotonick/arachiver/README.md

 arachiver
 =========

-Arachiver is a tool for archiving data from Aranet4 CO2 sensors.
+Arachiver is a cross-platform tool for archiving data from Aranet4 CO2 sensors.
 Aranet4 devices retain approximately 17.5 days of data with the default measurement interval.
 At each measurement time, it records CO₂ abundance (ppm), temperature (°C), relative humidity (%), and pressure (hPa).
 The Arachiver tool is oriented toward data analysis.
 It can output to CSV or Apache Parquet formats.
 While temperature and pressure are stored on-device as integers that require applying scale factors that you Just Have To Know, Arachiver applies the appropriate scale factors and stores temperature and pressure as floating-point numbers.
 Timestamps are UNIX timestamps.

 Installation